 The upper linear regression channel: direction – down.

-The lower linear regression channel: direction – down.
+The lower linear regression channel: direction – up.

 Nearest support levels: